amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 > The letter \`O\` refers to the **order** of a function.

-The Big O notation is used to classify algorithms by their worst running time or also referred as the upper bound of the growth rate of a function.
+The Big O notation is used to classify algorithms by their worst running time or also referred to as the upper bound of the growth rate of a function.

 In our previous example with `getMin` function, we can say it has a running time of `O(n)`.
 There are many different running times.
 Here are the most common that we are going to cover in the next post and their relationship with time: